This accessibility statement applies to UK Research and Innovation’s (UKRI) www.ukri.org website.

-We want as many people as possible to be able to use and understand our website.
+We want as many people as possible to be able to use this website, regardless of their circumstances or how they access the web.

 Our accessibility commitment includes making sure that our website visitors can: